Now, EVP, the premier credential for advanced swine veterinarians, is open to an international audience.

 - Affordable four-week (two weeks in June, two weeks in January) residential course in Champaign, Illinois, USA (2½ hours by car from O’Hare International Airport in Chicago)

 - Close interaction with top swine professors from the USA

 - Active-learning classrooms, problem-solving exercises, practical laboratories, and team projects, leading to mastery of swine health management

 Register today for EVP Swine Health Management – International

-- Course Fee: $10,000 US, includes all materials for the certificate program; lodging and some meals; plus weekend excursions to Chicago, a swine production facility, and the World Pork Expo.
+$8,500 USD (early registration fee,) includes all materials for the certificate program; plus weekend excursions to Chicago, a swine production facility, and Fair Oaks Farm.